 I’m pleased to showcase a selection of exciting new motorsport art prints produced in collaboration with US-based photographer Jamey Price.

-Jamey Price is an award-winning motorsport and automotive photographer from Charlotte, North Carolina and has followed some of the biggest motorsport championships in the world, including Formula One and IMSA.
+Jamey Price is an award-winning motorsport and automotive photographer from Charlotte, North Carolina.
+He has followed some of the biggest motorsport championships in the world, including Formula 1 and IMSA.

-We came up with an idea to create a range of unique motorsport art for a special collection of prints on Jamey’s newly launched website.
-These prints would be based upon some of the most iconic photographs that Jamey had taken across the past 9 years.
+We came up with an idea to create a range for a special collection of prints on Jamey’s website.
+These prints would be based on some of the most iconic photographs that Jamey had taken in recent years.

 Picking the images to illustrate was a huge task in itself with so many extraordinary images to choose from.
-With a wide range of photographs from Formula One, Le Mans, American Sportscar Racing, Nurburgring 24h, Spa 24h and so many more, it meant I was really spoilt for choice with reference material.
+I was spoilt for reference material from Formula 1, Le Mans, American Sportscar Racing, and many more to choose from.

 Once we’d selected some images that would work and appeal to a wide target audience, I set to work trying to put an interesting graphic design twist on them.

 I started with the single seater image from Monaco, I wanted to create a very dynamic look to this image utilising the strong graphic elements that were in the original image.
-I decided to simplify the colour palette of the image to be made up of only 4-5 colours that would help emphasise it’s graphical nature.
-Once the illustration of the car and background was completed I added some retro-looking text into the background to give some depth to the image, whilst adding speed-lines over the top of the text to make it feel like an integral part of the image.
+As a result, I simplified the colour palette of the image to help emphasise its graphical nature.
+Once the illustration and background was completed, I added some retro-looking text into the background to give depth.
+I also added speed-lines over the text to make it feel like an integral part of the image.

-My next image was the Ford GT LM image.
-This was based on a really cool almost aerial perspective of the Ford leaving the pit-lane at Virginia International Raceway.
-I came up with an idea that revolved around mimicking the livery on the car, creating the illusion of strong directional movement whilst also drawing a parallel with the American flag.
+My next image was the Ford GT LM image which was based on a really cool almost aerial perspective of the Ford leaving the pit-lane at Virginia International Raceway.
+I came up with an idea to mimic the livery on the car, creating the illusion of strong directional movement.
+I also wanted to draw a parallel with the American flag.

 The final poster (for this batch!) was based on an image of the iconic US muscle car, the Chevrolet Corvette C7R, at Laguna Seca.
-The original image had some really strong contrasting lighting creating some very bright highlights and dark shadows – I thought this would make for an interesting concept by accentuating these elements.
-I felt this gives the image a very 60s feel to the poster paired with the graduated colour gradient as the background for the image.
+The original image had some really strong contrasting lighting creating some very bright highlights and dark shadows.
+Given that, I thought by accentuating these elements it would make for an interesting concept.
+I felt this gives the image a very 1960s feel to the poster paired with the gradient as the background.